 Some Indian government sites are in the "nic.in" domain ("NIC" is the Central Government's National Informatics Centre).
 So if your "gov.in" domain search does not return the results you are looking for, try the same search using "nic.in" instead.

-A helpful overview of law journals, including abbreviation tables, is provided in the Union Catalogue of Legal Journals, maintained by the Judges' Library of the Supreme Court of India.
+The Union Catalogue of Legal Journals, maintained by the Judges' Library of the Supreme Court of India, provides a helpful overview of Indian legal periodicals.

 Scholarly Law Journals